simsekselim/simsekselim/README.md

 - 🌱 I’m currently learning **Kotlin and Android Studio**

-- 👨‍💻 All of my projects are available at [selimsimsek.com](https://simsekselim.com)
+- 👨‍💻 All of my projects are available at [my website](https://simsekselim.com)

 - 📫 How to reach me **simsekselim06@gmail.com**

-- 📄 Know about my experiences [http://selimsimsek.com/resume.pdf](https://simsekselim.com/resume.pdf)
+- 📄 Know about my experiences [resume](https://simsekselim.com/resume.pdf)